zoezoeeee/flow-matching/README.md

 conda env create -f environment.yml
 ```

-Then, navigate to the \texttt{examples/image} directory and install additional example-specific packages:
+Then, navigate to the `examples/image` directory and install additional example-specific packages:

 ```
 cd examples/image
 pip install -r requirements.txt
 ```
 ### Model Training
-With the environment activated (\texttt{conda activate flow\_matching}), we follow the official commands to launch training on CIFAR-10.
-As our experiments were conducted on a single-GPU workstation rather than a multi-node cluster, we ran training using \texttt{python train.py} instead of \texttt{python submitit\_train.py}, and omitted the \texttt{--nodes} flag accordingly.
+With the environment activated (`conda activate flow\_matching`), we follow the official commands to launch training on CIFAR-10.
+As our experiments were conducted on a single-GPU workstation rather than a multi-node cluster, we ran training using `python train.py` instead of `python submitit\_train.py`, and omitted the `--nodes` flag accordingly.

 On an Nvidia T1000 (8 GB VRAM), using the repository's default hyperparameters caused a CUDA out-of-memory (OOM) error during the first forward pass.
-Reducing the mini-batch size to \texttt{32} avoided the OOM issue but resulted in a \texttt{ValueError: Loss is nan}.
-Further reducing the batch size to \texttt{16} enabled stable training; however, the estimated wall-clock time for 3,000 epochs was approximately \(350\) days, making this setup infeasible.
+Reducing the mini-batch size to `32` avoided the OOM issue but resulted in a `ValueError: Loss is nan`.
+Further reducing the batch size to `16` enabled stable training; however, the estimated wall-clock time for 3,000 epochs was approximately `350` days, making this setup infeasible.

-Upgrading to an RTX 4090 (24 GB VRAM) allowed us to restore the original configuration (\texttt{batch\_size = 64}) without memory issues.
-Under this setting, the full 3,000-epoch training was completed in approximately \texttt{<4 days, 11 hours, 44 minutes>}.
-Unless otherwise specified, all results reported in this thesis are based on this configuration.
+Upgrading to an RTX 4090 (24 GB VRAM) allowed us to restore the original configuration (`batch_size = 64`) without memory issues.
+Under this setting, the full 3,000-epoch training was completed in approximately `4 days, 11 hours, 44 minutes`.

 ### Evaluation